1. Key Characteristics of Abyssinian Cats

 Toxic items and breakables should be kept well out of reach from Abys.
 The curious cats will climb and walk nearly everywhere in the home, so assume every surface is a risk.

 MEDIUM: These active and playful cats love vertical spaces and would appreciate a cat tower or 2 in addition to toys.

 LOW: This low-maintenance breed should be brushed once per week or more if possible, and this will be especially helpful during the shedding season.

-Bathing can be done as needed and should start when the Aby is a kitten to become acclimated to the process.
-After bathing, a pat-down with a towel is sufficient, and the coat can be left to drip-dry on its own.
+Bathe as needed, starting when your Aby is a kitten acclimated them the process.
+After bathing, a pat-down with a towel is sufficient, and leave the coat to drip-dry on its own.